walnuthq/madara-docs/docs/quickstart/use_appchain.md

   * Location of the account file
 * Appchain name
   * Used value: `MADARA_DEVNET`
   * This is the name of our Appchain.
-Accounts for this chain are created under this name.
+Accounts for this chain are created under this name in the account file.
 * Account name
   * Used value: `account-for-guide`
   * This is the same name as was used above.